-The Design Review process ensures that new and significantly remodeled commercial and multifamily developments meet the needs of the entire community.
-Design Review considers issues that affect safety, function, overall appearance and livability.
-These issues include zoning, existing site conditions, off-site impacts, setbacks, access, parking, grading, drainage, signs, landscaping and architectural design.
-Adequate circulation for pedestrians, bicycles, cars and service vehicles also must be considered.
+The Design Review process ensures that new and significantly remodeled commercial and multifamily developments meet the needs of the community by complying with all applicable codes and zoning regulations.
+Design Review considers issues that affect safety, function, overall appearance and livability, including zoning, site conditions, off-site impacts, setbacks, access, parking, grading, drainage, signs, landscaping, architectural design, and adequate circulation for pedestrians, bicycles, cars and service vehicles.

-Section 1102 of the ZDO describes Design Review in detail.
+Section 1102 of the Zoning and Development Ordinance (ZDO) describes Design Review in detail.

-County staff and the Design Review Committee conduct the Design Review process.
-The Design Review Committee is composed of citizen volunteers, several of whom are experts in architecture, landscape design and planning.
+County staff with, for some projects, the advice of the Design Review Committee, conduct the Design Review process.
+The Design Review Committee is composed of community volunteers, several of whom are experts in architecture, landscape design or engineering.

 What is the Design Review process?

 The first step is the pre-application conference.
-The "pre-app" allows the applicant an opportunity to meet with county staff and appropriate service providers (e.g., solid waste, water, fire, sewer, surface water detention).
-In this informal setting the applicant explains the proposal, and county staff and service providers outline the requirements that apply to the project site.
-The applicant also gets an estimate of the Transportation Systems Development Charge fees and Parks System Development Charge fees that may be required for a project.
+The "pre-app" allows the applicant an opportunity to meet with county staff and appropriate service providers such as solid waste, water, fire, sewer and surface water management.
+In this informal setting, the applicant explains the proposal, and county staff and service providers outline the requirements that apply to the project site.
+The applicant also gets an estimate of the Transportation System Development Charge (TSDC) fees and Parks System Development Charge (PSDC) fees that may be required for the project.

-If an application is denied, the decision may be appealed to the county's Land Use hearings officer.
+The staff decision may be appealed to the county's Land Use Hearings Officer.
 An appeal must be filed within 12 days of the mailing date of the decision.
 The appeal fee is $250.